One-Point Feedback for Composite Optimization with Applications to Distributed and Federated Learning: Introduction

 \section{Introduction}

 \textbf{Composite optimization.} In this paper, we focus on the composite optimization problem \cite{nesterov2018lectures,lan}:

-This problem occurs in a fairly large number of applications.
+\ab{where we minimize the two-part function $\Psi_0$ on some set $\X$.} This problem occurs in a fairly large number of applications.
 In particular, we can recall the problems of minimizing the objective function $f(x)$ with regularization $g(x)$, which can often be found in machine learning \cite{bach2021learning}.
-Newer and more interesting applications of the composite problem arises in distributed optimization.
-In more detail, the goal of distributed optimization is to minimize the global objective function $f(x) = \frac{1}{M} \sum_{m=1}^M f_m (x)$, where functions $f_1, \ldots, f_M$ are distributed among $M$ devices, and each device $m$ has access only to its local function $f_m$.
-Therefore, in order to solve this problem, one needs to establish a communication process between devices.
-Two methods are distinguished: centralized and decentralized.
-In a centralized case, all devices can only communicate with the central server -- transfer information about the $f_m$ function to it and receive responses.
-In a decentralized case, there is no a central server; all devices are connected into a network, which can be represented as an undirected graph, where vertices are devices, and edges are the presence of a connection between a pair of devices.
-Communication in a decentralized network is typically done with the gossip protocol \cite{kempe2003gossip,boyd2006randomized,nedic2009distributed}, which uses the so-called gossip matrix $W$.
+Newer and more interesting applications of the composite problem arise in distributed optimization.
+In more details, the goal of distributed optimization is to minimize the global objective function $f(x) = \sum_{m=1}^M f_m (x)$, where functions $f_1, \ldots, f_M$ are distributed over $M$ devices/workers, and each device $m$ has access only to its local function $f_m$.
+Therefore, in order to solve this problem, one needs to establish a communication process between the devices.
+There are two methods: centralized and decentralized.
+In the centralized case, all devices can communicate only with the central server -- transfer information about the $f_m$ function to it and receive responses.
+In the decentralized setting, there is no central server; all devices are connected into a network, which can be represented as an undirected graph, \abc{where vertices represent devices, and edges represent the presence of the connection between a pair of devices.} Communication in the decentralized network is typically done with the gossip protocol \cite{kempe2003gossip,boyd2006randomized,nedic2009distributed}, which uses the so-called gossip matrix \ab{$W \in \R^{M \times M}$}.
 This matrix is built on the basis of the properties of the communication graph.